-A way to describe how ultrasonic cleaners work is likening them to an automatic dishwasher, but with some added refinements.
+Describing how ultrasonic cleaners work is likening them to an automatic dishwasher, but with some added refinements.
 An automatic dishwasher, much the same as an ultrasonic cleaner, combines water and a detergent to remove grease, grime and other contaminants from objects being cleaned.

-But instead of cleaning pots and pans and bowls, ultrasonic cleaners most often are used to clean various other metal and plastic products difficult or impossible to clean by other methods.
-Applications for ultrasonic cleaners include cleaning greasy engine components, newly machined and fabricated components, medical and surgical instruments, precision optics and laboratory glassware.
+But instead of cleaning pots and pans and bowls, ultrasonic cleaners most often are used to clean various other metal, glass and plastic products difficult or impossible to clean by other methods.
+In fact they can be used to clean most any material or surface not damaged by immersion in an aqueous solution.

 Unlike high-pressure water sprays used in automatic dishwashers, ultrasonic cleaners work by using the power of imploding (not exploding) microscopic bubbles in a process called cavitation.
 This process is explained below.

-Ultrasonic Cleaning Unit Size and Features
+Ultrasonic Cleaning Unit Components

-- Ultrasonic transducers that create the cavitation and that are bonded to the bottom of the tank.
+- Ultrasonic transducers that create the cavitation and that are bonded to the bottom of the tank

 - A generator to power the transducers